NSuer/Visual_Interfaces_Project_1/README.md

 ## AI and Collaboration
 - I use github copilot when I program.
 This is used more as an autocomplete tool than anything.
 - I used google to learn how to do the cloropleth map.
 I lost the link though.
 The code is mostly my own though.
-The user should be able to brush within the histogram, selecting a set of counties.
-All the visualizations in your application should update to either highlight the selected counties or filter to only show the selected counties.
-The selected counties are in window.selectedCounties = []; Have a way for the use to return to baseline.
-All counties are stored in window.allCounties = []; send an event so other graphs update too.
-The brush should work by clicking on the bars of the histogram and dragging to the right.
-The brush should be able to select multiple bars.
-The brush should be able to select a single bar.
-The brush should be able to select all bars.
-The brush should be able to select no bars.
-The brush should be able to select bars in any order.
-The brush should be able to select bars in any direction.
-The brush should be able to select bars in any size.
-The brush should be able to select bars in any position

 ## Demo